 The ring pulse effect relies on two textures, one which defines the various ring shapes we’ll use to customise its appearance, and a normal map that’s used to distort them.

 T_RingPulse_M is a packed texture of three different ring shapes.
-I’ve separated them into individual channels like this so when we come tweaking the effect we can set the intensity of each individually in our material.
+I’ve separated them into individual channels like this so when it comes to fine-tuning the effect we can individually set the intensity of each part in our Material.
 We’ll be using this texture as a mask, so don’t forget to set it to the Mask profile in your Compression Settings.

 T_RingPulse_N consists of two different noise textures filling the Red and Green channels of a normal map.
 These textures will define the shape and quality of the distortion effect, so I encourage you to play around with different shapes and see what you get.